thomasloven/lovelace-template-entity-row/README.md

 - `active` if this evaluates to "true" or "false", the icon gets will always look active or inactive respectively.
 - `entity` if this evaluates to an entity id, `icon`, `name`, `state` and `image` will be taken from that entity unless manually overridden.
 Specifying an `entity` will also let you use [`action`](https://www.home-assistant.io/lovelace/entities/#options-for-entities).
 - `condition` if this is set but does not evaluate to "true", the row is not displayed.
 - `toggle` if this evaluates to "true" a toggle is shown instead of the state.
 The toggle is connected to the `entity`.
+This will only show a toggle, nothing else.
+No sliders, no dropdowns, no media controls. `toggle` means Toggle.
 - `tap_action`, `hold_action`, `double_tap_action`: see below.
 - `color` the CSS color of the icon.